Judith Quiney

 Shakespeare was named for his grandfather.
 Richard's name was common among the Quineys: his paternal grandfather and an uncle named Richard.[15][16]

 Shakespeare Quiney died at six months of age.
 Richard and Thomas Quiney were buried within one month of each other, 21 and 19 years old, respectively.[15]
-The cause of death of her two elder sons is not known for certain.
+The cause of death of her two younger sons is not known for certain.
 The deaths of all of Judith's children resulted in new legal consequences.
 The entail on her father's inheritance led Susanna, along with her daughter and son-in-law, to make a settlement using a rather elaborate legal device for the inheritance of her own branch of the family.
 Legal wrangling continued for another thirteen years, until 1652.[17]

 Death